ArshCypherZ/opencowork/architecture.md

    - Provide pause/resume/cancel controls
    - Display running cost per session

-4. **DOM First, Vision as Fallback**
+4. **Stealth Browser-First, Vision as Fallback**

-   - Playwright for 90% of web tasks (faster, cheaper, more reliable)
+   The key question for browser automation is not "DOM vs screenshots" — it is how detectable the browser engine is.
+Modern anti-bot systems (Cloudflare, DataDome, Akamai, Kasada, PerimeterX) detect vanilla Playwright/Selenium in under 50ms via WebDriver flags, CDP leaks, TLS fingerprints, and behavioral analysis.

+   Our strategy uses a tiered approach with pluggable browser backends:
+   - **Foundation:** Patchright (patched Playwright) — fixes major detection leaks, drop-in replacement
+   - **Growth:** Pydoll (CDP-direct, no WebDriver) and Camoufox (C++ Firefox patches) for protected sites
-   - Vision models only when DOM fails (canvas elements, anti-automation sites)
+   - **Fallback:** Vision models (screenshot + VLM) only when all browser backends fail

-   - Direct DOM access avoids screenshot round-trip latency and vision model costs
+   Realistic expectations:
+   - ~70% of sites work with Patchright (patched Playwright)
+   - ~20% more work with CDP-direct (Pydoll) or C++ patches (Camoufox)
+   - ~5% need vision fallback (canvas elements, image CAPTCHAs)
+   - ~5% will not work reliably (banking, heavy anti-bot) — documented as limitation

 5. **Context is a Budget, Not a Dump**
    - Every token sent to the LLM costs money and attention